lucernae/intellij-plugins-cucumber-godog/README.md

 Key features:
 - Provide Run Line Marker to A Gherkin feature file
 - Run the marker as Go test
+- Run Go tests with test case specifiers derived from Scenario titles
 - Display test output in the Run window like standard Go test commands
+- Clickable Scenario and Feature title from Godog console output back to the feature file

 This plugin is useful for BDD (Behavior-Driven Development) workflows where Gherkin is used to define test scenarios and Go is used to implement the tests.